Parsl/parsl/docs/userguide/apps.rst

 If the Bash app exits with Unix exit code 0, then the AppFuture will complete.
-If the Bash app exits with any other code, this will be treated as a failure, and the AppFuture will instead contain an AppFailure exception.
-The Unix exit code can be accessed through the `exitcode` attribute of that AppFailure.
+If the Bash app exits with any other code, this will be treated as a failure, and the AppFuture will instead contain an BashExitFailure exception.
+The Unix exit code can be accessed through the `exitcode` attribute of that BashExitFailure.